How Trace Drugs in Crime Labs Can Affect Evidence

 Work with an Experienced Colorado Drug Crime Attorney

 No one deserves a criminal sentence due to trace levels of background drugs in the prosecutor’s evidence.
 If you have been charged with a drug crime and feel that lab results may be inaccurate, The Bussey Law Firm, P.C., can ensure that your case receives fair and accurate testing.
-Timothy R. Bussey is the only attorney in Colorado with the ACS Forensic Lawyer-Scientist Designation, as well certification in Forensic Chromatography.
+Timothy R. Bussey maintains the ACS Forensic Lawyer-Scientist Designation in the state of Colorado, as well as certification in Forensic Chromatography.

 The Bussey Law Firm, P.C. won’t accept anything less than the best possible outcome for your case.
 To discuss your situation with one of our Colorado Springs drug crime attorneys, give us a call at (719) 475-2555.